ibm-cloud-docs/openshift/openshift_routes.md

       ```
       {: pre}
       <p class="tip">Need to handle HTTP/2 connections?
 After you create the route, run `oc edit route <app_service_name>` and change the route's `targetPort` value to `https`.
 You can test the route by running `curl -I --http2 https://<route> --insecure`.</p>
-    * Edge: If you use a custom domain, include `--hostname`, `--cert`, and `--key` flags, and optionally the `--ca-cert` flag.
+    * Edge: If you use a custom domain, include the `--cert` and `--key` flags, and optionally the `--ca-cert` flag.
 For more information about the TLS certificate requirements, see the [{{site.data.keyword.openshiftshort}} edge route documentation](https://docs.openshift.com/container-platform/4.3/networking/routes/secured-routes.html#nw-ingress-creating-an-edge-route-with-a-custom-certificate_secured-routes){: external}.
       ```
       oc create route edge --service <app_service_name> --hostname <subdomain> [--cert <tls.crt> --key <tls.key> --ca-cert <ca.crt>]
       ```
       {: pre}
-    * Re-encrypt: If you use a custom domain, include `--hostname`, `--cert`, and `--key` flags, and optionally the `--ca-cert` flag.
+    * Re-encrypt: If you use a custom domain, include the `--cert` and `--key` flags, and optionally the `--ca-cert` flag.
 For more information about the TLS certificate requirements, see the [{{site.data.keyword.openshiftshort}} re-encrypt route documentation](https://docs.openshift.com/container-platform/4.3/networking/routes/secured-routes.html#nw-ingress-creating-a-reencrypt-route-with-a-custom-certificate_secured-routes){: external}.
       ```
       oc create route reencrypt --service <app_service_name> --dest-ca-cert <destca.crt> --hostname <subdomain> [--cert <tls.crt> --key <tls.key> --ca-cert <ca.crt>]
       ```